DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 The Via Francigena & other ‘pilgrim roads’ – the origin story

 In the Middle Ages there were several pilgrim’s roads which led from the northern European countries to Rome, the Holy City, the place where most medieval pilgrims were heading for, to visit the places the martyrdom of St. Peter and St. Paul.
-Some of these roads continued towards Puglia, where the pilgrims (and crusaders) could embark for the Holy Land.
+These roads are generally known as ‘Via Francigena’ or ‘Via Romea’ – all of which feature a great number of parallel tracks.

 Another important ‘religious route’, is the ‘Via Francigena di San Francesco’, on the traces of St. Francis of Assisi, through Umbria and northern Lazio.
 The chosen name is not a particularly lucky one and might lead to confusion, especially because it officially has a double name: ‘Via di Roma’ – ‘La Via Francigena di San Francesco’.
 But the route is wonderful!